GAMINGNOOBdev/baranium/README.md

 baranium is an open-source programming language originally designed for use with a personal game engine project, however later repurposed and redesigned for use as an actual programming language.<br/>
-It's design allows easy expansion of it's runtime and easy embedding into other C(++) projects for various purposes.
+It's design allows easy expansion of the available functions in the runtime and easy embedding into other C(++) projects for various purposes.

 ## Info
 THIS PROJECT IS STILL INCOMPLETE AT THE MOMENT!!! <br/>